fmv1992/vim_dictionary/readme.md

 # Customizing

-Two variables are customizable:
+Three variables are customizable:

 1. The height of the window with the lookup result.
-Put this in your vimrc:

         let g:vimdictionary_winheight = 10

 1. The `winminheight` for the window with the lookup result.

         let g:vimdictionary_winminheight = 5

+1. The persistence of the python3 server process if you have no vim instances running (it may speed up the initialization of your vim a little bit).

+        let g:vimdictionary_persistent_server = 1

 # Ideas for the future